 As the world continues to transition towards cleaner and more sustainable energy sources, the importance of LNG and LPG is only set to grow.
 Both fuels offer numerous advantages over traditional fossil fuels, such as reduced emissions and improved efficiency.
 Furthermore, they can play a vital role in addressing energy poverty and improving the quality of life for people around the globe.

 The ongoing development and adoption of new technologies and infrastructure will further solidify the positions of LNG and LPG as critical components of the global energy mix.
-By understanding the difference between LNG and LPG and harnessing their unique strengths, we can continue to drive progress towards a more sustainable, cleaner, and brighter energy future for all.
+By understanding the difference between LNG and LPG and harnessing their unique strengths, we can continue to drive progress toward a more sustainable, cleaner, and brighter energy future for all.